f-dx/Awesome-Targeted-Individuals/README.md

 Advanced brain control technology mind control for the masses, no implant needed.
 There is no credible scientific evidence or public information to support the existence of a technology, known as "remote neural monitoring" being used to track targeted individuals.
 The community is still in search for the answers.
+My research project is located here: https://github.com/f-dx/Awesome-Remote-Neural-Monitoring

 ## Agents at scale: "Street Theatre" performances